pypa/packaging.python.org/source/contribute.rst

 By contributing to the |PyPUG|, you're expected to follow the Python Packaging Authority's `Contributor Code of Conduct`__.
-Harassment, personal attacks, and other unprofessional conduct is not acceptable.
+Harassment, personal attacks, and other unprofessional conduct are not acceptable.

 .. __: https://www.pypa.io/en/latest/code-of-conduct/